 After several years as a nomadic actor, Marian settled in Los Angeles to focus on writing.
 As a bookwriter, she developed three musicals at New Musicals Inc. for producers.
-She wrote Miss Vulcan 1939: The Belle of Birmingham, with lyrics by Noelle Donfeld and music by Jan Powell, for Red Mountain Theatre Company in Birmingham, AL. In addition to three productions at Red Mountain, the musical was also produced at Actors Co-op in Hollywood and White Sage Theatre Company in NV.
+She wrote Miss Vulcan 1939: The Belle of Birmingham, with lyrics by Noelle Donfeld and music by Jan Powell, for Red Mountain Theatre in Birmingham, AL. In addition to three productions at Red Mountain, the musical was produced at Actors Co-op in Hollywood and White Sage Theatre Company in NV.
 Marian wrote two shows at NMI for UC Irvine: Powder Puff Pilots, with lyrics by Noelle Donfeld and music by Emmy nominee Cindy O’Connor (www.powderpuffpilotsmusical.com), and Madwomen, with lyrics by Patricia Zehentmayr and music by Patrick Burns (www.madwomenmusical.com).

 The Great American Melodrama and Vaudeville (Oceano, CA) has commissioned and produced five of Marian’s shows.
 She co-wrote the comedy, Silence of the Hams, with Tony award winner Scott Waara.
 She co-wrote the operettas Hansel and Gretel (or You Are What I Eat), Jack and the Beanstalk, and Little Red Riding Hood with Jordan Richardson, and Rapunzel (or Hair Today, Gone Tomorrow) with Eric Hoit.
-Rapunzel has also been produced by City Lights Theatre of San Jose.
+Rapunzel has also been produced by City Lights Theater Company of San Jose.

-Her church, La Canada Presbyterian, has presented many of her works: her play, At Home in Galilee; her musical, Esther, with lyrics by Mary Garrison and music by Ann Moore Miller (www.esthermusical.com); her children’s musicals, Kids of Galilee (https://www.kidsofgalilee.com) and Sleepless in La Canada, with songs by Janet Boggs and Judy Brock; her adaptation of Henry van Dyck’s novella, The Other Wise Man, and her song cycle, Mother’s Word, with music by Christina Whitten Thomas.
+Her church, La Cañada Presbyterian, has premiered many of her works: her play, At Home in Galilee; her musical, Esther, with lyrics by Mary Garrison and music by Ann Moore Miller (www.esthermusical.com); her children’s musicals, Kids of Galilee (https://www.kidsofgalilee.com) and Sleepless in La Canada, with songs by Janet Boggs and Judy Brock; her adaptation of Henry van Dyck’s novella, The Other Wise Man, and her song cycle, Mother’s Word, with music by Christina Whitten Thomas.